Skip to main content

 Deconstruction

-If you are considering a demolition permit in the near future, please check out deconstruction.
+While “demolition” destroys infrastructure, building features and materials and sends them to the landfill, “deconstruction” is a more environmentally-friendly alternative.
 Deconstruction is the systematic method of dismantling building structures and features to maximize their potential to be reused, resold, and/or recycled.
+Download the deconstruction brochure for more information.

 • No friable asbestos-containing wastes are accepted, however, non-friable asbestos containing wastes may, under some circumstances, be acceptable but prior approval must be obtained, call 602-262-6251.

-• Industrial wastes and off spec., outdated, and/or contaminated commercial products, to ensure regulatory compliance, must receive prior approval for disposal, call 602-262-6251.
+• Industrial wastes and off spec., outdated, and/or contaminated commercial products must recieve prior approval for disposal to ensure regulatory compliance.
+Call 602-262-6251.

 • Refrigerators and CFC (Freon) containing appliances are acceptable from commercial sources only if the CFCs have been removed in accordance with EPA regulations and documentation of that removal is provided.